Bayern Munich 5-1 Arsenal

 Substitution

 Attempt missed.
-Joshua Kimmich (FC Bayern München) right footed shot from the right side of the box is high and wide to the right.
-Assisted by Arjen Robben following a fast break.
+Xabi Alonso (FC Bayern München) right footed shot from outside the box is high and wide to the right.

-Attempt missed.
-Olivier Giroud (Arsenal) with an attempt from the right side of the six yard box misses to the left.
-Assisted by Mesut Özil with a cross following a corner.
+Goal!
+FC Bayern München 4, Arsenal 1.
+Olivier Giroud (Arsenal) left footed shot from the centre of the box to the bottom left corner.
+Assisted by Alexis Sánchez.

 Substitution